appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/empty-appcircle-dashboard.png" />

-If the test is successful, your integration is complete, and you can start using Azure AD (SAML) as your identity provider for Appcircle.
+If the test is successful, your integration is complete, and you can start using Microsoft Entra ID (SAML) as your identity provider for Appcircle.

 </details>